-Relevant legal instruments, draft legal instruments, or practice

-Title of the law

-Date of adoption and entry into force

-Published in Indicate if process of revision is ongoing and, in your answers, provide information on provision in the draft law

-If no legal instrument please describe the practice

-Legal aspects

-1. Is access to medically assisted procreation (MAP) (artificial insemination, in vitro fertilization procedures (IVF))

-a. restricted to heterosexual couples?
-YES/NO b. possible for women not living in a heterosexual couple?
-YES/NO

-Medical aspects

-2. Are there specific criteria for access to MAP?

-Medical reasons:

-a.
-Infertility i. for a heterosexual couple?
-YES/NO ii. for women not living in a heterosexual couple?
-YES/NO b.
-Risk of transmission of a disease (please specify the risk and/or disease) i. for a heterosexual couple?
-YES/NO ii. for women not living in heterosexual couple?
-YES/NO c.
-Other Please specify

-Financial aspects

-3. Are MAP procedures covered by the social security system?
-YES/NO

-Please explain why (e.g. infertility considered as a disease)

-4. Are there specific criteria for such coverage (e.g. infertility, age limit)?
-YES/NO

-Please explain the basis for such criteria

-5. Is the financial coverage limited to a number of MAP procedures (e.g. three IVF procedures only)?
-YES/NO

-Sperm/oocyte/embryo donation

-6. Are donation of the following permitted in your country?

-a.
-Sperm YES/NO

-b.
-Oocytes YES/NO

-c.
-Embryos YES/NO

-7. Are there specific compensation arrangements for such donation(s) (e.g. financial compensation, reduced fees for a MAP procedure in the case of oocyte donation)?
-YES/NO

-8. Are there specific criteria for donation of the following?

-a.
-Sperm YES/NO

-b.
-Oocytes YES/NO

-c.
-Embryos YES/NO

-What are those criteria (e.g. being parents, age limit)?

-9. Are there specific non medical criteria for selection of gametes/embryo to be used for MAP (e.g. matching appearance of donor and future parent(s))?
-YES/NO Please explain

-10. Are there special measures for the prevention of consanguinity?
-YES/NO (e.g. official register, limited number of donations) Please explain

-11. In a homosexual couple, is a legal relationship possible between a child and the partner of his or her legal parent?
-YES/NO Please specify

-[Surrogate mothers2

-12. Is surrogacy permitted in your country?
-YES/NO If yes, describe all conditions regulated by law

-13. If yes, can the surrogate mother be legally remunerated?
+Is the financial coverage limited to a number of MAP procedures (e.g. three IVF procedures only)?
+YES/NO Possible, further comments Sperm/oocyte/embryo donation Are donation of the following permitted in your country?
+YES/NO a.
+Sperm b.
+Oocytes YES/NO c.
+Embryos YES/NO Possible, further comments Are there specific compensation arrangements for such donation(s) (e.g. financial compensation, reduced fees for a MAP procedure in the case of oocyte donation)?
+YES/NO Possible, further comments 8.
+Are there specific criteria for donation of the following? a.
+Sperm YES/NO b.
+Oocytes YES/NO c.
+Embryos YES/NO What are those criteria (e.g. being parents, age limit)?
+Possible, further comments Are there specific non medical criteria for selection of gametes/embryo to be used for MAP (e.g. matching appearance of donor and future parent(s))?
+YES/NO Please explain Possible, further comments Are there special measures for the prevention of consanguinity?
+YES/NO (e.g. official register, limited number of donations) Please explain Possible, further comments In a homosexual couple, is a legal relationship possible between a child and the partner of his or her legal parent?
+YES/NO Please specify Possible, further comments [Surrogate mothers2 12.
+Is surrogacy permitted in your country?
+YES/NO If yes, describe all conditions regulated by law Possible, further comments 13.
+If yes, can the surrogate mother be legally remunerated?
 YES/NO Please explain